sshyran/owntracks-gw/manual/settings-intro.md

 The device can be configured in four distinct ways:

-1. With an `owntracks.properties` file which is provisioned to the device.
+1. With an `owntracks.properties` file which is provisioned to the device via MES.
 This is a text file (newline or CR-NL line endings) which looks like an INI-type file.
    Lines which begin with a hash symbol (`#`) are comments, all other lines *must* be of type _key_`=`_value_, and where keys are case sensitive.